 The Benefits Of A House Extension

-• Creating space
+- Creating space

-• Making the most of the outdoors
+- Making the most of the outdoors

-A conservatory is a good way to showcase your garden space but is also very versatile – you can use it as another living room or dining room.
+A conservatory is a good way to showcase your garden space and is also very versatile – you can use it as another living room or dining room.
 You can also choose from multiple conservatory types, such as Victorian, Edwardian or lean-to.
 Check out our conservatories in Harpenden and contact the team for some conservatory design ideas.

-• Storage
+- Storage

 If you think your house is getting a bit cluttered, then an extension is a convenient way to add storage space.
 For example, an extension can be used as a stunning bespoke walk-in wardrobe.
-Alternatively, you can just create a new room if you need to store larger items such as musical or sports equipment.
+Alternatively, you can create a new room if you need to store larger items such as musical or sports equipment.

-• Making lifestyle changes
+- Making lifestyle changes

 If you have the opportunity to work from home, an extension will be able to provide you with the office space you need.
 Another lifestyle reason to opt for an extension is also to add a utility area to your home.
 This will give you a dedicated room to do all of your washing and drying, making it very practical and convenient.

-• Adding property value
+- Adding property value

 Types Of Extensions

 You may be surprised to find out that there are multiple extension types that you can consider; this makes it exceptionally easy for you to find the perfect solution for your home.
 Some of these solutions are more expensive than others, but all provide exceptional space that you can enjoy for many years to come.
 There are also some solutions that are easier to install, giving you additional space without having to wait for months on end.
-For example, our stunning conservatories can be designed and installed without disruption to your home, whereas more drastic extensions such as single or double-storey can take longer than 4 weeks to build.
+For example, our stunning conservatories can be designed and installed without disruption to your home.
+In contrast, more drastic extensions such as single or double-storey can take longer than 4 weeks to build.

 Conservatory